 Use your wall mounted fireplace as the focal point of the whole room, decorating around it and using it as a starting point.

 Create a dramatic finish by using a stark black and white colour scheme, such as a black mantelpiece and wrought iron fireplace, with white-painted walls and black and white fireplace or furniture.

 One thing you must remember is to use a specially-formulated, heat resistant paint on any fire surround, to prevent bubbling.
 If you wish to add another dimension to the colour scheme, rather than just black and white, add layers of grey too.

 7. Traditional slate surround

-Slate is a traditional fire surround material, providing endless design possibilities, whether you choose to have a simple slate fire surround, or more dramatic tiles going up to the ceiling.
+Slate is a traditional fire surround material, providing endless in wall fireplace design possibilities, whether you choose to have a simple slate fire surround, or more dramatic tiles going up to the ceiling.

 A popular choice today is Welsh slate, with the tiles being hand split along the natural fault lines of the slate, producing a rustic look and revealing the natural green, blue and grey tints of the stone.